 If you’re beginning to suspect that absolutely none of this is coincidental, you’re absolutely right.
 Furthermore, if you’re beginning to wonder if this chart could be extended above B♯ or below F♭… it could, but many musicians (myself included) don’t like to talk about it.
 Double-sharp (𝄪) and double-flat (𝄫) symbols exist, but I personally feel their only place in music notation is for pieces that don’t conform to the diatonic scale, so that’s the only place I’ll acknowledge their existence.
 But this feels like the ideal time to cover non-diatonic scales.

 I avoided mentioning one of the four fundamental types of chord above, because it cannot appear in the diatonic major scale or any of its modes.
 An augmented chord (e.g., C, E, and G♯) contains two major thirds (C to E, E to G♯) and a minor sixth (C to G♯).
 It doesn’t feel dissonant, but it does feel eerie.
-It belongs to one of the whole-tone scales, which consists of six equally spaced scale degrees (either C, D, E, F♯, G♯, A♯, or C♯, D♯, F, G, A, B).
+It belongs to one of the whole-tone scales, which consist of six evenly spaced scale degrees (either C, D, E, F♯, G♯, A♯, or C♯, D♯, F, G, A, B).
 Whole-tone scales can establish a dreamy or playful mood; because all scale degrees are evenly spaced, they also have no clear root key, which creates a sense of being suspended in space or time.

 (To be continued.)